 - 6.2.1.
-Mandatory VSA elements (every scheduled audit conducted in-person/on-site, or remotely, as planned) - Interviews of Business Partner management personnel (wherever possible) - Interviews of migrant workers currently deployed overseas - 6.2.2.
-Additional VSA elements (planned and conducted as appropriate to Labour Recruiter risks see 'sampling factors' below) - Migrant worker interviews in country-of-origin (e.g. on-site at Labour Recruiter) and off-site via phone, video link or in person (as possible) - Interview (phone or in-person) with Sub-Agent(s) - Interview (phone or in-person) with local community representatives - Review of applicable Labour Recruiter's procedures, and practices with respect to its business partners - On-site or remote review of Business Partner procedures, practices and records (wherever feasible) - Worker Surveys - Other methodologies
+Mandatory VSA elements (every scheduled audit conducted in-person/on-site, or remotely, as planned) - Interviews of Business Partner management personnel (wherever possible) - Interviews of migrant workers currently deployed overseas and/or to be deployed - 6.2.2.
+Additional VSA elements (planned and conducted as appropriate to Labour Recruiter risks see 'sampling factors' below) - Migrant worker interviews in country-of-origin, e.g. on-site at Labour and/or off-site via phone, video link or in person as possible - in-process workers at recruiter premises, returned workers, workers still in recruitment, but not yet in deployment stage) - Interview (phone or in-person) with Sub-Agent(s) - Interview (phone or in-person) with local community representatives - Review of applicable Labour Recruiter's procedures, and practices with respect to its business partners - On-site or remote review of Business Partner procedures, practices and records (wherever feasible)

+- Worker Surveys - Other methodologies